conservationtechlab/tinyscrubcam/esp32CAMBuild/README.md

 This is the ESP32CAM version, utilzing an Adafruit Feather M0 Board to communicate over LoRaWAN, sending pings whenever an animal is detected.

-1. Follow the Circuit Diagram to setup hardware
-2. Upload the code in esp32CAMBuild/featherM0LoRa into the featherboard
+1. Upload the code in esp32CAMBuild/featherM0LoRa into the featherboard
-3. Upload the code in esp32CAMBuild/esp32_camera to the ESP32CAM
+2. Upload the code in esp32CAMBuild/esp32_camera to the ESP32CAM
+3. Follow the Circuit Diagram to setup hardware
 4. To do this you must connect io0 and ground and connect 5V, GND, RX, TX to a USB adapter, or if you have the ESP32CAM uploading board it will be plug and play.
 5. After uploading, make sure to click reset on the back of the ESP32CAM, to run the program
 6. You are ready to use your camera trap!

 ## How does it work?

-1. The ESP32CAM turns on and immediately goes into light sleep mode.
-It uses a PIR sensor to trigger it to turn on and make an analysis.
+1. ~~The ESP32CAM turns on and immediately goes into light sleep mode.
+It uses a PIR sensor to trigger it to turn on and make an analysis.~~
+2. Currently, the ESP32CAM is repeatedly on a cycle of checking for trigger, due to a bug.
+It doesn't go into any sleep mode
-2. Once a detection is made, your ESP32CAM will capture 10secs worth of pictures, running analysis on each one.
+3. Once a detection is made, your ESP32CAM will capture 10secs worth of pictures, running analysis on each one.
-3. If the model finds something, it will save that image, turn on the featherboard.
+4. If the model finds something, it will save that image, turn on the featherboard.
 Wait 10 seconds to give it time to power and play the speaker.
-4. On enable, Featherboard will activate the speaker, then wait for serial data.
+5. On enable, Featherboard will activate the speaker, then wait for serial data.
-5. The ESP32CAM will then print to serial the detection it made e.g. "cougar" and the featherboard will then send this data over LoRa
+6. The ESP32CAM will then print to serial the detection it made e.g. "cougar" and the featherboard will then send this data over LoRa
-6. If it doesn't find anything, it will go back to the loop where it is waiting for a detection
+7. If it doesn't find anything, it will go back to the loop where it is waiting for a detection

 ## Optimization/Issues/Future Implementation